How does ADHD medication work? Why do stimulants and other kinds of ADHD medication help reduce ADHD symptoms?

 Some types of ADHD medication help release more neurotransmitters.
 Other types help slow down reuptake — they’re called reuptake inhibitors.
 Both of these actions can help more neurotransmitters reach the next neuron.

-By improving neurotransmission, ADHD medication can make kids less hyperactive.
-It can help them pay attention.
+By improving neurotransmission, ADHD medication can reduce hyperactivity.
+It can help people pay attention.
 And that can help them process and learn new information.

-ADHD medication works in about eight out of 10 people.
+ADHD medication works in about eight out of 10 people who have ADHD.
 But it’s not a “cure” for ADHD.
 It can reduce symptoms only while it’s active in the body.

 Learn about other ADHD treatment options.
 And get tips to help with ADHD at home.